zzeneg/PseudoMakeMeKeyCapProfiles/README.md

 # Pseudo Make Me Key Cap Profile

 ## What the fork

-This fork adds a few scripts to generate CS and DES keycaps, as well as providing stls for MJF/SLS printing.
+* scripts to generate CS, DES, and Liminal Chimera keycaps
+* sprued stls for MJF/SLS printing

 ## How to
 * make sure OpenSCAD is up to date.